-Evidence must come wholly or mainly from the handling of Court of Session or Sheriff Court Ordinary Cause cases.
+Evidence must come wholly or mainly from the handling of multi-track cases.
+Fast track cases do not, in general, generate evidence of competence at the level required for a Senior Litigator.
 It is desirable that evidence should come from more than one type of case (e.g. employer's liability, public liability, industrial disease, etc).
 It is recognised that some firms specialise in a single type of personal injury case (e.g. clinical negligence, road traffic accidents, etc.).
 In such cases evidence can come from that type of work alone, but must demonstrate full competence across all of the functions.